DragonShadesX/rbe_3002/README.md

 Launching the AStar service is currently done through using `roslaunch rbe3002 minimal.launch`.

 I would recommend leaving the `minimal.launch` file as the basic launch for our package and adding additional launch files to test its integration with other packages.

+## Testing
+The test on the A Star Service can be run using `rostest rbe_3002 test-a-star.launch`